 - Damaged home devices, furniture, and other belongings.

-Several of these issues can require prolonged periods before complete restoration, and while insurance companies might deny claims, a class-action could be viable.
+Several of these issues can require prolonged periods before complete restoration, and while insurance companies might deny claims, a class-action suit could be viable.

 - Injuries and deaths.